mchung/heroku-buildpack-wordpress/README.markdown

 The buildpack bootstraps a Wordpress site using the [mchung/wordpress-on-heroku](http://github.com/mchung/wordpress-on-heroku) project template.
 That repo contains everything required to configure Wordpress on Heroku.

-You can enable the following plugins to enhance the performance of your Wordpress site.
+Enabling the following Wordpress plugins will also enhance performance.

 * `heroku-sendgrid` - Instructs phpmailer to send email with Sendgrid
 * `wpro` - Instructs Wordpress to upload everything to S3
 * `batcache` - Instructs Wordpress to use memcached to cache everything
 * `memcachier` - Uses a better memcached plugin
 * `cloudflare` - OPTIONAL.
-If you have Cloudflare installed, the plugin instructs Wordpress to play nicely with CloudFlare.
+If Cloudflare is installed, the plugin instructs Wordpress to play nicely with CloudFlare.
 It sets the correct IP addresses from visitors and comments, and also protects Wordpress from spammers.
 The free version doesn't support SSL.

 There are also several config files for configuring the performance of Wordpress on Heroku.